-During the Shamook Trip 251 of April 1996, the hydroacoustic survey revealed a dense school of cod in deep (>200 m) water in the outer reaches of Smith Sound.
+During April 1996, the hydroacoustic survey revealed a dense school of cod in deep (>200 m) water in the outer reaches of Smith Sound.
 Catches with the trawl were extremely high at two sites where the dense school was located (sets 4 and 5, Table 2 and Fig. 4).
 A smaller less dense school was also located further inside Smith Sound (set 7, Table 2).
-Jigging also revealed that cod were abundant on the shallower shoals at the sides of Smith Sound, although catch rates with jiggers (14.0-21.8 kg per person hr) were approximately half those recorded during December 1995 (Table 1).
+Jigging also revealed that cod were abundant on the shallower shoals at the sides of Smith Sound, although catch rates with jiggers (24.0 - 26.8 kg per person hr) were approximately half those recorded during December 1995 (Table 1).

 Cod were widely distributed but not abundant in Northwest Arm (Table 2, Fig 4).
-Jigging gave generally lower catch rates (1.7-18.3 kg per person hr) than those reported during December 1995.
+Jigging gave generally lower catch rates (2.1-22.9 kg per person hr) than those reported during December 1995.
 Gill nets gave very poor catches and were often covered in slub, even after only 12 hr in the water.
 Fish caught in gillnets also showed extensive skin and fin erosion, probably due to predation by scavenging amphipods.
 A single trawl set in the middle of Northwest Arm caught only 9 cod.